Guide to NYC Real Estate Investment

 STEP 5 CHOOSE THE RIGHT BUILDING

-Once investors choose the property's location and the property type, the next decision is about choosing the right building.
-There are two sides to this decision; the investor's side and the tenant's side.
+Once investors choose the property’s location and the property type, the next decision is about the right building.
+There are two sides to this decision; the investor’s side and the tenant’s side.
 Get them both right, and the result is investment success.

-The Investor's Side
+The Investor's Side of Financial Markets

 Again, the decisions incorporate the underlying goals.
 In simple, practical terms the decisions are based on such things as: